Heavy Metal (film): "Harry Canyon"

 Original story by Daniel Goldberg and Len Blum; based on The Long Tomorrow by Moebius.

 In a dystopian and crime-ridden New York City in 2031, cynical taxicab driver Harry Canyon narrates his day in film noir style, grumbling about his fares and frequent robbery attempts he thwarts with a disintegrator installed in the back of his seat.
-He stumbles into an incident where he rescues a sexy young woman from Rudnick, a gangster who murdered her father.
+He stumbles into an incident where he rescues a red-haired young woman from Rudnick, a gangster who murdered her father.
 She explains that her father discovered the Loc-Nar, and they have been pursued relentlessly by people attempting to obtain it.
 Harry takes her to his apartment, where they have sex.
 She decides to sell the Loc-Nar to Rudnick and split the money with Harry.
 Rudnick is disintegrated by the Loc-Nar at the exchange, and she attempts to double-cross Harry to keep the money for herself.
 When she pulls out a gun, Harry uses the disintegrator on her.
 He keeps the money, and summarizes the incident as a "two-day ride with one hell of a tip".